 A study of California statistics by Lee et al published in Accident Analysis & Prevention in 2005 shows that head injuries in the under-16 group covered by the law went down by 18.2 per cent in California after the state helmet law was passed.
 There was no change in adult head injury rates.

-This statistical analysis on the University of California - Irvine Department of Education site concludes that passing a state-wide bicycle helmet law reduces cycling by those who are covered by the law by 4 to 5 per cent.
+This statistical analysis concludes that passing a state-wide bicycle helmet law covering youth riders reduces cycling by those who are covered by the law by 4 to 5 per cent.
 We note a number of problems with the data they used, but are still concerned about the conclusion.
-No local bike counts have ever shown that result anywhere in the US.
+No actual rider counts have ever shown that result anywhere in the US.

 The Spokane law was passed by the City Council over the Mayor's veto.
 The Mayor wanted to delay, reduce coverage to those 16 and under, not cover skateboarders or inline skaters and coordinate with neighboring jurisdictions.
 The Council vote was 5-1 with one absent.
 Here is a columnist in the local newspaper who agreed with the action.

 The Shaker Heights, Ohio, law covers adults but not kids under the age of 5 years.
 It does cover passengers on bicycles, however.
 The Austin, Texas, law was originally for all ages, but a grass-roots protest movement resulted in limiting it in October, 1997, to riders under 18.
 A similar change was made in Barrington, Illinois.
 Seymour, Connecticut, repealed its law.
 (The referendum also included an unpopular no-smoking law.)
 An attempt in 1999 to force a referendum on the Farmington Hills, Michigan, law for riders under 16 failed for lack of signatures.